 - Drafted a request for scientific advice to the UK’s Medicines and Healthcare Products Regulatory Agency (MHRA) and successfully conducted a meeting with MHRA to establish a regulatory track for a new drug product in the EU

-- Drafted Investigational New Drug Applications for submission to FDA
+- Drafted Investigational New Drug (IND) Applications for submission to FDA

-- Advised clients on GMP excursion issues in the food packaging, medical device, and pharmaceutical industries
+- Advised clients on good manufacturing practice (GMP) excursion issues in the food packaging, medical device, and pharmaceutical industries